Lobster shacks, hidden gems, fine dining, and more.

 Maine Dining Guide: Top of the Rock(land)

-The small sister towns of Rockland and Rockport have an outsized ratio of good restaurants.
-Neighboring (and more touristy) Camden has some solid restaurants as well.
+The small sister towns of Rockland and Rockport have an outsized ratio of good restaurants, some of the best restaurants in Maine, in fact.
+Neighboring (and it must be said, more touristy) Camden has some solid restaurants as well.

 Chef Melissa Kelly helps set a national standard for casually elegant, seasonal, farm-to-table dining, and is an essential restaurant in our Maine dining guide.
 This upscale-casual Rockland restaurant has its own working farm out back, where guests can say hi to the chickens and see the rows and rows of fresh produce and herbs.
 The restaurant, in a converted Victorian mansion, serves a casually elegant menu that leans Italian.
 The pasta is a must, as are the zeppole (fried dough balls covered in sugar) for dessert.